 It will likely start with sleeping issues and related fatigue but there are other physical, mental, emotional and behavioral changes that occur over time.

 A few weeks into the project that increased my work and cognitive load (seven months before I was signed off) I recognised that I was suffering from the physiological symptoms of stress (not sleeping through the night, high sense of alert, sighing a lot, emotionally on edge).

-I know that resilience is about recovery so in an effort to support myself, I put in place a suite of actions when I got home each evening – low lighting, weighted blanket, nutrition rich food, limited tech, ambient music, no taxing conversations or thinking.
+To actively support myself in dealing with the additional demands, I put in place a set of self-care recovery actions when I got home each evening – low lighting, nutrition rich food, limited tech, ambient music, no taxing conversations or thinking.

 Had the high workload and subsequent need to work long hours only been for a short period, I am certain these efforts would have ensured I would have coped and not checked-in to Burnout Hotel.

 Unfortunately, as things didn’t change, three months later I found myself at the doctor because of various aches and pains.
 What he began to find through blood markers and scans was that a number of my systems (gastro-intestinal, thyroid etc) were no longer functioning within normal range.
 With hindsight we know that these were related to chronic workplace stress, they returned to normal during my time off.